Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/host-structure-and-stewardship-requirements/essay.md

 ## Bottom line

-Sutton SignWriting is not waiting for an institution to make it real.
+Sutton SignWriting does not need an institution to make it real.

-It is waiting for a support structure strong enough to preserve and extend what is already real.
+It depends on a stewardship structure strong enough to preserve and extend what is already real.

 A good host would provide recognition, stewardship, staffing pathways, research alignment, and continuity.

-That is the institutional-home question.
+That is the host-structure question.